‘Bold And The Beautiful’ Spoilers For Monday, October 7: Thomas Gloats About Ridge Moving Out

 Thomas, Ridge, and Steffy Forrester (John McCook) are all at the cliff house.
 Ridge gathered his children in one place so that they could talk through their issues.
 Steffy is livid with Thomas because he knew that her adopted daughter was actually Beth Spencer (Madeline Valdez and River Davidson).
 She feels that her brother could have spared her a lot of grief had he come forward to tell her the truth earlier.
 Thomas’ defense is that he initially wanted to tell his sister, but he did not want to be the one who ripped her family apart.

 Ridge is trying to force them to make peace.
-He wants Steffy to forgive Thomas, while he wants his son to realize how much he has Steffy.
-The dressmaker wants to reunite his family who is so divided and since Thomas is banned from Brooke’s house, he called the meeting at Steffy’s home.
+He wants Steffy to forgive Thomas, while he wants his son to realize how much he has hurt Steffy.
+The dressmaker wants to reunite his family, who is so divided, and since Thomas is banned from Brooke’s house, he called the meeting at Steffy’s home.

 I hope #RidgeForrester knows that #Christmas only comes once a year.
 Today’s the day!
 Tune in to #BoldandBeautiful only on @CBSDaytime #BondandBeautiful #LoveTriangle #ShaunaFulton @007 pic.twitter.com/A0zh7LQPGq